Thursday's gossip column

 Franck Kessie could leave AC Milan in January after the Ivory Coast midfielder, 24, rejected the Serie A club's latest contract offer worth 6.5m euro (£5.9m) a year.
 (Tuttosport - in Italian)

-Liverpool are among the clubs interested in Kessie, although they are likely to face competition from Tottenham and Paris St-Germain.
+Liverpool are among the clubs interested in Kessie, although Milan may seek a swap deal, with the Premier League club's Spain midfielder Thiago Alcantara, 30, moving to the San Siro.
 (Il Milanista - in Italian)

 Former Arsenal defender David Luiz, 34, is eyeing a return to his native Brazil after snubbing interest from Marseille.
 (Le10Sport - in French)